-Scrooge Oh, just one more drink As Christmas Pi resent speaks, his voice and his/arm vanish simultaneously Christmas Present (walking away) Remember, Scrooge, time is short, and suddenly you're not there anymore Scrooge shivers s, and looks about him in the gloom Scrooge No, wait!
-Don't go Don't leave me Where are you?
+Christmas Present Remember, Scrooge, time is short, and suddenly you're not there anymore ...

+Scrooge shivers, and looks about him in the gloom

+Scrooge No, wait!
+Don't go ...
+Don't leave me ...
+Where are you?

 Why is it so dark?
-I can't see I can't see (Singing) Do my eyes deceive me?
+I can't see ...
+I can't see ...

+(Singing) Do my eyes deceive me?

 Can my reason lie?

 Am I living here and now?
 Or in some life-gone-by?
 Is this world I'm seeing The world I saw before?
 Could there be another life?
 That might have taught me more?
 Am I merely dreaming?
 Or am I awake?
 Is my mind just playing games?
 Or showing me A pathway I should take?
 Do I just ignore it?
 Do I break the spell?
 Or do I take another look?
 Open up a brand-new look?
 Try to find a better life?
 A bigger, brighter, better life?
 And could I somehow learn To live it well?
 Only time ... only time ... will tell!
 Can I find a better life-And learn to live it well?